morgana-x/assistant-from-hell/README.md

 This statement summarises what this is,

-voice recognition ai assistant with limited capabilities, such as giving you a random insult, a catboy image, or anime quotes etc
+voice recognition ai assistant with terrible code and limited capabilities, such as giving you a random insult, a catboy image, or anime quotes etc

 made as a joke please don't hurt me 🥺